-Hayley and Graham, and all the staff, would like to welcome you to visit and enjoy a drink and some food within a warm and friendly local atmosphere.
+Steve and all the staff, would like to welcome you to visit and enjoy a drink and some food within a warm and friendly local atmosphere.
 In a time when many villages are losing their traditional village pubs it is hoped that we can rebuild a heart for Upwood by providing a venue for that relaxing drink or special event.

 Our menus offer a wide selection and variety of food and as we are now a FREE house we offer a good variety of real ales that will rotate on a regular basis.
 An extensive wine list is also available.
 A lounge and public bar with open fires, as well as a restaurant area, together with our new outside decking, and a child friendly large beer garden with adventure play area help to make your visit more enjoyable.

 We are happy to cater for all types of special events and functions, please contact us for information.
 For weddings and larger functions we are planning to have a marquee available very soon.

 We have already had some very positive feedback… and would love to hear what you think.